StephenHwang/poetry_mamba/README.md

     conda deactivate
     rm -rf /tmp/tmp_env

-    # create the env
+    # Create the env
     conda create --name snakemake --file conda-linux-64.lock
     conda activate snakemake
     poetry install

 ### Usage
-#### Activate Env:
+#### Activating the environment:
-By activating the conda env, there is no need to use poetry run or poetry shell as poetry.
+Poetry recognizes the active environment, so you do not need to use `poetry run` or `poetry shell`.

     conda activate snakemake

 #### Adding dependencies
 ##### Method 1 (Poetry):
-Adding dependencies to `pyproject.toml` file and using `poetry install`.
+Add dependencies to `pyproject.toml` file and using `poetry install`.

-    # adding to pyproject.toml
+    # Add dependencies to pyproject.toml
     [tool.poetry.dependencies]
     numpy = "*"
     pandas = "*"